 5. Will the apartment management company organize a treatment plan straight away?

 Just responding to a reported mice problem by management is not enough.
 You will want to make sure the landlord has regularly scheduled treatments for small extermination problems, special service dates for larger problems, and that there is a trained licensed exterminator.
 It’s unlikely your typical maintenance man (or woman) will resolve a mice or other extermination problem.

 6. Does the management company have a reputation of being responsive to complaints?

 Nobody wants to share their living space with mice, so will the apartment company do what it takes to get rid of the source to prevent a future issue?
 A management company that does a poor job in servicing general maintenance complaints likely does a poor job in resolving mice problems.

-Finally, you, as a tenant, must be willing to do everything possible to eliminate the problem by keeping the house clean, keeping food in tightly closed containers, cleaning floors, and taking out your trash regularly.
+Finally, you, as a tenant, must be willing to do everything possible to eliminate the problem of mice entering the apartment by keeping the house clean, keeping food in tightly closed containers, cleaning floors, and taking out your trash regularly.